 - Go to Settings > Date & Time

-- Click on “use 24 hour format” or if it is already checked, uncheck it
+- Click on “use the 24-hour format” or if it is already checked, uncheck it

-- Here you have to select different date format
+- Here you have to select a different date format

-After doing this changes, try to open contacts app and check whether the issue is resolved or not
+After making these changes, try to open the contacts app and check whether the issue is resolved or not.

-After following all the above method, if the error still popups then the only method, which is left is to do factory reset of your device.
-Doing this will bring your device back to normal state.
+After following all the above methods, if the error still pops then the only method left is to do a factory reset of your device.
+Doing this will bring your device back to its normal state.

-- Click on box that let you backup your Google account
+- Click on the box that lets you back your Google account

 - After that click on Reset Factory settings